VerticalRelevance/cabana/README.md

-# Hightower
+# Cabana
-Hightower is planned as an application for managing multiple AWS orgs.
+Cabana is planned as an application for managing pools of AWS accounts.

 This repo is under construction.
 It currently contains some starter resources:
   * A DynamoDB Table, codified using the [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-construct-library.html);